visgl/math.gl/docs/modules/geoarrow/api-reference/geoarrow.md

 Allocates exact validity, coordinate, and offset buffers independently of a builder instance.

+The builder also accepts an incremental event stream.
+Call `beginGeometry(type, dimension, count?)`, `beginPolygon()` for each MultiPolygon part, `beginRing(count?)`, `writeCoordinate(x, y, z?, m?)`, and `endGeometry()`.
+Events are useful for loaders that already have a streaming parser and avoid constructing intermediate geometry rows.
+For backward compatibility, a MultiPolygon with no `beginPolygon()` calls is treated as one polygon.

 ### `makeGeoArrowColumnFromGeometryRows(rows, options?)`

 Builds homogeneous, geometry-collection, or mixed dense-union storage from materialized geometry